juurisss/juurisss/README.md

 My repositories contain **research projects, experiments, and hobby projects**.

-Some projects are actively maintained, while others are archived or no longer functional.
-Older projects are kept public as a record of what I built and learned along the way.
+Some are actively maintained, while others are archived or no longer functional.
+Older projects remain public as a record of what I built and learned.

-I also plan to gradually publish and document older projects that have not yet been released.

 ---